mruby/mruby/mrbgems/g/mrblib_example/README.md

-hello world
+Pure Ruby Extension Example
 =========

-This is an example gem which implements just one method +HW.say+ in a C extension.
+This is an example gem which implements a pure Ruby extension.